FIRE OFFICER COACHING

 Fire Service’s Gap in Leadership

-The fire service is filled with exceptional leaders serving their crews, members, organizations, and citizens.
+The fire service has exceptional leaders serving their crews, members, organizations, and citizens.
 There is no denying the amount of leaders that fill up the fire service.
-Yet, there still remains a gap in leadership with the fire service.
+Yet, there still remains a gap in leadership within the fire service.

 The leadership gap doesn’t exist in the people, but the promotion of leaders beyond their leadership capability.
 The Peter Principle, a popular term in the business sector, is the concept of a professional who “rises to the level of their incompetence.”
 The fire service is really good at this.

-Great firefighters do not equate to high performing company officers.
-High-performing Battalion Chiefs does not mean they will be great Assistant Chiefs, Deputy Chiefs, or Fire Chiefs.
+Great firefighters do not equate to high-performing company officers.
+High-performing Battalion Chiefs do not mean they will be great Assistant Chief, Deputy Chiefs, or Fire Chiefs.
 Good or great in one position, does not predict accurately high-performance in their promotion.

 Fire personnel fail in leadership roles when they promote to their level of incompetence.
 Unfortunately, the fix is not in the selection process, but in the further development of a leaders’ next promotion.